-A Bania Marwari family in the business district of Mumbai in mid 1980s and the family saga that tells you the dynamics of the family centered around the cornerstone of the community – money or wealth.
-Being from the community, I could relate to almost everything in the story and the credit goes to the author for creating that atmosphere so well, specially the hold on money, the quick mental business calculations before any decisions.
-While most family stories are woven around relationships and the occupations remain at bay but in this story the business and the family are intertwined.
+A Bania Marwari family in the business district of Mumbai in the mid-1980s and the family saga that tells you the dynamics of the family centered around the cornerstone of the community – money or wealth.
+Being from the community, I could relate to almost everything in the story.
+And the credit goes to the author for creating that atmosphere so well.
+Especially the hold on money, the quick mental business calculations before any decisions.
+While most family stories are woven around relationships and the occupations remain at bay.
+But in this story Aftertaste, the business and the family are intertwined.

 A matriarch who strongly holds her family through invisible but tightly held strings in her hands.
-She is the brain behind the business and her business acumen is something that family depends upon and looks up to.
+She is the brain behind the business.
+And her business acumen is something that family depends upon and looks up to.
 Every now and then she comes up with ideas to give a push to the business and more often than not the ideas work.
-No, she is not a business woman, she is a housewife who makes sure the kitchen in the house is being run properly, every festival is celebrated the way it should be, oversees the happenings in the lives of her children, gets all of them married and then interferes as and when needed.
+No, she is not a businesswoman.
+She is a housewife who makes sure the kitchen in the house is being run properly.
+Every festival is celebrated the way it should be, oversees the happenings in the lives of her children.
+Gets all of them married and then interferes as and when needed.
 She knows she must hold keys to all the wealth in her hands for the hierarchy to remain that way.

 Her children go through their own introspection when they realize she is about to go.
 And there is a lot that they do not know including the things they know.
 Her relationship with her servant couple is exactly how I have seen in many homes.
 They are an integral part of the family and get their share of the wealth – may be a miniscule one on every occasion and every time wealth changes hands from one generation to another.